The following are a collection of events that are connected to the history of Limerick or people from Limerick during the month of March.

 24 April – Dr Tiede Herrema died on this day 24 April 2020, three days after his 99th birthday.
 He was a Dutch industrialist and Managing Director of Limerick’s Ferenka factory was kidnapped and held by the IRA for 36 days in 1975.

 25 April – On this day 25 April 1915, the 1st Battalion of the Royal Munsters Fusiliers arrived at V beach in Gallipoli on board the SS River Clyde.
 Two weeks later, hundreds of men, many of whom were from Limerick were dead.
 Pictured are survivors 18 days later

-26 April – Cork born Murragh Boyle was Constable of King John’s Castle and Governor of Limerick between 1679 and 1692.
+26 April – Cork-born Murragh Boyle was Constable of Limerick Castle and Governor of Limerick between 1679 and 1692.
 He died on this day 26 April 1718

 27 April – The Irish republican revolutionary, suffragette and actress Maud Gonne passed away on this day 27 Apr 1953.
 In December 1900 she became one of only a handful of women to receive the Freedom of Limerick.
 It was given to her by Mayor John Daly

 28 April – On this day 28 April 1921, the Mayor of Limerick Stephen M. O’Mara (of the O’Mara bacon factory) was arrested by the Crown forces for failure to pay a £10 fine for non-compliance with a military summons.
 He was released a few hours later.

 29 April – Limerick-born John Higgins fled with the Wild Geese in 1691.
 He received his bachelor’s degree on this day 29 Apr 1700 and a doctorate later that same year.
 He was Chief Physician to King Philip V of Spain until his death.